What Is Agentic Commerce? The Complete B2B Guide for Shopify

 In the perception phase, the agent reads the environment.
 It might ingest an incoming email, parse a purchase order, review a customer's order history, check current inventory levels, or scan an account's activity in the past 60 days.

 In the reasoning phase, it decides what to do.
-This is where large language models (LLMs) and multi-step planning come in.
+This is where large language models and multi-step planning come in.
 The agent identifies the appropriate response based on context.
 It might recognize that a distributor's email contains an order for 200 units, match those units to the correct SKUs, apply that customer's pre-negotiated pricing tier, and flag one line item that is currently out of stock.

 In the action phase, it executes.
 It creates the draft order in Shopify, routes it for approval if the value exceeds a set threshold, or sends a quote back to the buyer automatically.